theobald-software/theobald-software.github.io/content/_en/yunio/index.md

 ### Extraction Types

-Xtract Universal offers a set of nine extraction types to cover a range of demands of SAP data extraction.
+YunIO offers a set of nine extraction types to cover a range of demands of SAP data extraction.

 - [**BAPI**](./bapis-and-function-modules) accesses BAPIs and RFC function modules.
 - [**BW Cube**](./bw-infocubes-and-bex-queries) extracts data from SAP BW InfoCubes and BEx Queries.